re4ldev/arch-laptop/README.md

 **`# dd if=archlinux-2021.08.01-x86_64.iso of=/dev/sda bs=4M conv=fsync oflag=direct status=progress`**

 ## 4. Boot the live environment ##
 Boot laptop with the USB drive prepared in the previous step.
-Arch Linux installation images do not support Secure Boot.
-Consult Arch Linux installation guide for more details.
+Arch Linux installation images does not support Secure Boot.
+If you are having trouble booting from the USB, please, consult [Arch Linux installation guide](https://wiki.archlinux.org/title/Installation_guide) for more details.

 ## 5. Live environment keyboard layout and console font setup ##
 By default console keymap is US.
 List the directory with available keyboard layouts.\
 **`# ls /usr/share/kbd/keymaps/**/*.map.gz`**

-To modify the layout, append a corresponding file name to loadkeys.
+To modify the layout, append a corresponding file name without extension (.map.gz) to loadkeys.
 For example, for Polish programmers layout.\
 **`# loadkeys pl`**

+List the directory with available console fonts.\
+**`# ls /usr/share/kbd/consolefonts/**/*.psfu.gz`**

-Set console font to support Polish special characters.\
+To modify the console font to support Polish special characters, append a font name without extension (.psfu.gz) to setfont.\
-**`# setfont lat2-16.psfu.gz`**
+**`# setfont lat2-16`**

 ## 6. Live environment network access setup ##
 Since network connectivity is a critical setting for successful Arch Linux installation we will describe four different network access scenarios: